bricefriha/TodoKernel/README.md

 # TodoKernel
 You want to create a todolist app without bothering too much with a backend code.
 Here's how TodoKernel can help you! 😃

 TodoKernel is an API ready to go allowing you to create todolists.
-Then all you have to do  is to create a sweat little UI that fit your need! 😊 ("have to do", "todo" you get it? 😅)
+Then all you have to do  is to create a sweat little UI that fit your need! 😊 ("have to do", "todo" you get the pun? 😅)

 ---
 ## Index 📖